jasl/mruby_wasi/README.md

 ### Build without `Asyncify`

-> Ruby's exception will lead crash
+> It's only stubbed `setjmp & longjmp` so it will crash when Ruby's exception raised

 `rake`